darkwood-com/flow/README.md

 Flow concept aims to solve

 - Adopt asynchronous as native implementation
-- Build your code with functional programming and monads
+- Build your code with functional programming
 - Assemble your code visually

 ## Installation